TxnLab/use-wallet/README.md

 yarn dev
 ```

-To develop against a local version of `use-wallet` in your application, do the following:
+To develop against a local version of `@txnlab/use-wallet` in your application, do the following:

 ### Build the library